 The nice part about the AMPS pattern is these mounts can be used for multiple devices.
 For example, many of the mounts marketed for Sirius Radio can also be used for a different device that uses this 4-hole pattern.
 You would need to be sure that the mount is appropriate for the weight and size of the device and you might have to supply different screws and nuts but the pattern is universal in terms of the spacing.

-Lastly, a heavy duty clamp with an AMPS pattern is available from RAM.
+Lastly, consider the RAM Clamp Mount With Double Socket Arm And Round Base Adapter.
 This one is made of metal and the clamp opens to 1.25 inches.
 The arm in the middle is three inches long and the mount pivots at the base and the tip.
 The round adapter at the end not only has the AMPS pattern but it includes several other holes to fit various other electronic mounting patterns.
 This mount comes with a lifetime warranty.